This article has been updated and revised since it was published last year. It remains true.

-The response to Hebdo, I would argue, was a seminal event that formalized a constellation of influential illiberal precepts.
-Among them, the opposition to free speech as the handmaiden of systemic oppression, and the ideologically driven denial of victimhood to Jews—who had been attacked in alarming and growing numbers throughout France in the years leading up to the Hebdo murders but were seen by influential segments of the European and American left as too powerful to really be victims.
+Right there alongside the reversal of murderer and murdered, oppressor and oppressed in the Hebdo affair, was the denial of victimhood to Jews who had been getting attacked in growing numbers throughout France in the years leading up to the Hebdo murders but were seen by influential segments of the European and American left as too powerful to really be victims, especially in comparison to their Muslim countrymen.

-Two days after the Hebdo massacre, a friend of the Kouachi brothers after swearing his allegiance to ISIS, entered the Hypercacher kosher supermarket in Paris and killed four Jews.
+Two days after the Hebdo massacre, a friend of the Kouachi brothers, Amedy Coulibaly swore his allegiance to ISIS, entered the Hypercacher kosher supermarket in Paris and killed four Jews.

-In a sense, Tablet’s reporting on the Hebdo attacks actually began a year before they occurred.
-It started in June of 2014 with Tablet writer Marc Weitzmann’s five-part series on growing anti-Semitism in France.
+In a sense, Tablet’s reporting on the Hebdo attacks actually began a year before the shooting in their Paris offices.
+It started in June of 2014 with Marc Weitzmann’s five-part series on growing anti-Semitism in France.
 But it continued in the aftermath of the killings.
-Over the course of the following year, essays and articles by Tablet writers like Paul Berman, Liel Liebovitz, Marc Weitzmann, and Vladislav Davidzon analyzed the ideology that inspired the jihadist death cults, the cultural ecosystem that shaped killers like the Kouachi, the stakes for Western societies, which, in the days before Trump, had the chance to defend the free press.
-It’s clear in retrospect that Tablet’s original mission calling attention to the dire situation for the Jews in France where anti-Semitism had been normalized and then turned murderous was a a grim foreshadowing of what was to come in the Hebdo attacks.
-It remains a warning, now.
+Over the course of the following year, essays and articles by Tablet writers like Paul Berman, Liel Liebovitz, Marc Weitzmann, and Vladislav Davidzon analyzed the ideology and cultural ecosystem that shaped killers like the Kouachis, Coulibaly, and Kobili Traoré who in 2017 tortured and murdered the retired schoolteacher Sarah Halimi.
+It’s clear in retrospect that Tablet’s original mission calling attention to the dire situation for French Jews was a grim foreshadowing of what was to come in the Hebdo attacks, an event that, in turn, anticipated what came after it, including the mass cultural derangement that has made it so hard for some people to decide just what level of punishment bad cartoonists deserve.

-Here, in one place, is a collection of some of Tablet’s best writing from those days.
+Here, in one place, is a partial collection of some of Tablet’s best writing from those days.

 Je Suis Charlie: The massacre in Paris and the freedom to say stupid things, By Liel Leibovitz